tjebbemarchand/tjebbe-cssttr.github.io/README.md

 ### Browser support
 The menu card is coded and tested in the latest version of Google Chrome Version: 72.
 The menu card is not tested in different browsers and may not work properly.

+## Summary
+A responsive restaurant menu.

+The restrictions:
+- Responsive without media queries
+	- I used CSS Grid layouts to make this possible.
+- Responds to weather condition
+	- I styled the app based on cold weather, so i used cold colors and rain effects to achieve this effect.
+- No ID or Class selectors
+	- To make good specificity, you need to be very specific about selecting elements without an ID or Class.
+It wasn't the most fun to work with, but i learned a lot about selecting different elements without those features.

 ## Sketches
 ![Paper sketches 1](./docs/dynamic-weather-menu-sketch-1.jpg)
 ![Paper sketches 2](./docs/dynamic-weather-menu-sketch-2.jpg)